kozzztik/tulius/README.md

     ```
 16. Check that everything works.
 Profit.

-## Running on local environment
+# Running on local environment

-To use Tulius on local dev environment you need to run 3 instances.
-For both of them
+To use Tulius on local dev environment you need to at least 1 instance]
+(2 for correct work of heavy requests).
-it is needed to set environment variable:
+For all of them it is needed to set environment variable:

 ```bash
 TULIUS_BRANCH=local